-- (1) The first position and any other positions not given a separate corporate identification are with the Company. - (2) Jerre L. Stead is a director of Armstrong World Industries, Inc., Autodesk, Inc., and TJ International, Inc. - (3) Martha R. Ingram is the mother of David B. Ingram and John R. Ingram.
-There are no other family relationships among the above individuals. - (4) Martha R. Ingram is a director of Baxter International Inc., First American Corporation, and Weyerhaeuser Co. - (5) Don H. Davis, Jr. is a director of Sybron International Corporation. - (6) J. Phillip Samper is a director of Armstrong World Industries, Inc., The Interpublic Group of Companies, Inc., Sylvan Learning Systems, Inc., Network Storage Corp., and Scitex Corporation, Ltd. - (7) Joe B. Wyatt is a director of Sonat, Inc. and Reynolds Metals Company.
+- (1) The first position and any other positions not given a separate corporate identification are with the Company. - (2) Jerre L. Stead is a director of Armstrong World Industries, Inc., Autodesk, Inc., and TJ International, Inc. - (3) Messrs.
+Davis, Samper, and Wyatt have agreed to serve as directors, with their service to begin as of the date of this Prospectus.
+Messrs.
+Rodek and Dukes will resign from the Board of Directors at such time. - (4) David R. Dukes is a director of National Education Corporation. - (5) Martha R. Ingram is the mother of David B. Ingram and John R. Ingram.
+There are no other family relationships among the above individuals. - (6) Martha R. Ingram is a director of Baxter International Inc., First American Corporation, and Weyerhaeuser Co. - (7) Don H. Davis, Jr is a director of Sybron International Corporation. - (8) J. Phillip Samper is a director of Armstrong World Industries, Inc., The Interpublic Group of Companies, Inc., Sylvan Learning Systems, Inc., Network Storage Corp., and Scitex Corporation, Ltd. - (9) Joe B. Wyatt is a director of Sonat, Inc. and Reynolds Metals Company.